-Furthermore, the improvements in soil nutrient levels such as increased nitrogen and potassium in addition to phosphorus demonstrate that T.V plays a role in nutrient cycling, further enhancing soil fertility (Bononi et al, 2020, Chen et al, 2021., Donbiaksiam et al, 2024).
-These effects not only increase crop yields but also reduce the dependence on synthetic fertilizers, which is crucial for promoting sustainable and environmentally friendly agricultural practices (Song et al, 2023, Shrivastava, 2015).
+Furthermore, the improvements in soil nutrient levels such as increased nitrogen and potassium in addition to phosphorus demonstrate that T.V plays a role in nutrient cycling, further enhancing soil fertility (Bononi et al, 2020; Chen et al, 2021; Donbiaksiam et al, 2024).
+These effects not only increase crop yields but also reduce the dependence on synthetic fertilizers, which is crucial for promoting sustainable and environmentally friendly agricultural practices (Song et al, 2023 ; Shrivastava, 2015).

 The integration of T.V into paddy cultivation systems offers a sustainable solution to many of the challenges associated with intensive farming, such as soil degradation and nutrient depletion.
-By promoting natural nutrient cycling and enhancing plant growth, T.V can help improve rice productivity while minimizing the environmental impact of chemical inputs, aligning with the goals of sustainable agriculture (Mathews et al, 2010, Vassileva et al., 2022).
+By promoting natural nutrient cycling and enhancing plant growth, T.V can help improve rice productivity while minimizing the environmental impact of chemical inputs, aligning with the goals of sustainable agriculture (Mathews et al, 2010 V;assileva et al., 2022).

 CONCLUSION